 Read more about our values and team.

 “Open Briefing’s holistic approach to security has enabled Goldman Environmental Prize winners to continue their work.
 They go far beyond what is expected to provide excellent support.
 Open Briefing is a trusted partner that we depend on to support our most at-risk activists, organisations and partners.”

 We provide holistic security capacity building and mentoring to civil society organisations and activists under threat.

-We build multilingual tools, apps and guides to strengthen the individual and collective safety and resilience of civil society organisations and civic actors around the world.
+We build multilingual tools and guides to strengthen the individual and collective safety and resilience of civil society organisations and activists around the world.

-We provide bespoke consultancy, training and retained support to help self-funding charities, foundations and social businesses meet their duty of care, data protection and safeguarding obligations.
-Read more
+We provide consultancy, training and retained support to help charities and foundations meet their risk management, duty of care, and data protection commitments.

 - Safety and security